UNITED KINGDOM 🇬🇧

 Significance: Will prevent NDAs being used to silence workers about any form of workplace harassment and discrimination - a major reform to workers rights.

-Next steps / implementation: Government consultations on implementation regulations to begin in early 2026 (will define what counts as an “excepted NDA” and the safeguards required).
+Next steps / implementation: Government consultations on implementation regulations will define what counts as an “excepted NDA” and the safeguards required.
 Current Government intentions include:

 • Confidentiality only at the victim’s request, never employer-initiated.